-For current students and/or graduates.
+For current students or recent graduates.

 Arts Association is pleased to announce its internship program open to any college

 or graduate student who is interested in working for and learning about a

 non-profit arts organization, including exhibitions, public relations, educational

 workshops, graphic design, and events in the community.
 Internships are a great